Muamer Tanković

-Muamer Tanković (born 22 February 1995) is a Swedish professional footballer who plays as a winger or a forward for Pafos.
+Muamer "Mujo" Tanković (born 22 February 1995) is a Swedish professional footballer who plays as a forward for Omonia FC.

 Early life

 Muamer Tanković was born to Bosnian Muslim parents in Norrköping and grew up in Hageby, a Million Programme area in the southern part of the city.
 He started to play football at a young age at the local club Hageby IF, before joining local giants IFK Norrköping in 2005, aged 10.

 Club career

 Early career

 Tanković never made his competitive senior debut for Norrköping in Allsvenskan, but appeared as an unused substitute in six league games.
 While at Norrköping, Tanković went on trial with German side Hamburger SV.
 Tanković was also linked with Chelsea, Manchester United and Juventus.

 Fulham

 In September 2011, he joined Fulham, aged sixteen, on a three-year contract for an undisclosed fee.

 He made his Fulham debut as an 87th-minute substitute for compatriot Alexander Kačaniklić in the FA Cup third round replay against Norwich City at Craven Cottage on 14 January 2014 and his Premier League debut on 28 January against Swansea City at the Liberty Stadium, replacing Dimitar Berbatov for the last 7 minutes of a 2–0 defeat.
 Tanković started his first league match against Manchester United on 9 February 2014 at Old Trafford, and was substituted at half-time for Darren Bent as the game finished 2–2.

 Tanković was released by Fulham in May 2014 when his contract expired.